digitaledgeit/sass-spacing/README.md

 ## Directions

 - none - margin/padding on all sides
+- `x` - margin/padding on the left and right
+- `y` - margin/padding on the top and bottom
 - `l` - margin/padding on the left
 - `r` - margin/padding on the right
 - `t` - margin/padding on the tom
 - `b` - margin/padding on the bottom
-- `x` - margin/padding n the left and right
-- `y` - margin/padding on the top and bottom

 ## Sizes